opennode/waldur-zabbix/docs/api.rst

 IT services and SLA calculation
 ===============================
-The status of IT service is affected by the status of its trigger.
+The status of `IT Service <https://www.zabbix.com/documentation/2.0/manual/it_services/>`_ is affected by the status of its trigger.

 List triggers
 -------------